sumon-dey/sumon-dey/README.md

 ## 📝 [I write at ...](http://www.sumondey.com/)

 - I love to write blogs, articles and tutorials at [sumondey.com](http://www.sumondey.com/) on Automation, Programming, Artificial Intelligence, different tools, technologies, best practices and techniques.
+I have also authored some articles on platforms like DZone, StickyMinds, QATouch and TestProject.
+One of my articles on Clean Coding was ranked in the "The World's Top 10 StickyMinds articles" for the year 2019.

 ## 📫 How to reach me or to see my posts on Technology